 Heart Attack and Cardiac Arrest in Men

-Heart attack and cardiac arrest can kill you or leave you sickly, bedridden, and depressed.
+Heart attack and cardiac arrest can kill you or impact your quality of life.
 Here's what men need to know about preventing heart attacks and cardiac arrest.

 Why should I care about heart attacks and cardiac arrest?

 You might assume that a heart attack or cardiac arrest is something you only need to worry about when you're older.
 But sad to say, heart problems are all too common in younger men.
 After accidents (such as car crashes), heart disease is the most common killer of men between the ages of 35 and 44.
 In men 45 to 54 years old, it's No. 1.

 In fact, you're never too young to start thinking about this stuff.
 The American Heart Association now recommends that people start heart disease prevention at the age of 20.

 In the long run, the odds are about one in three that you will die of cardiovascular disease.
 So why not try to put it off as long as possible -- or prevent it altogether?

 You've heard the terms a million times.
 But do you know the difference between a heart attack and cardiac arrest?

 The cause of a heart attack (or myocardial infarction) is pretty easy to understand.
 It's essentially a plumbing problem.
 The heart is a pump that circulates the blood throughout your body.
 But like all pumps, it needs an energy supply to work -- in this case, a flow of blood with oxygen and nutrients.